 Market Boundaries

-These papers explore the possible grounds for regarding the market as an unsuitable framework for certain kinds of social practice, and hence for their exclusion or protection from the market domain.
-The focus is mainly on activities of a cultural character, such as broadcasting, the arts, and academic research.
-Unlike much discussion of market limits in social and political philosophy, the emphasis is on the impact of markets on the conduct of production, rather than on the nature of market exchange.
+These papers explore the possible grounds for regarding the market as an unsuitable framework for certain kinds of human activities, and hence for their exclusion or protection from the market domain.
+Some of my thinking about this was about issues in environmental philosophy, about the proper role of markets and prices in decisions that impact on the natural world.
+But the main focus was on activities of a cultural character, such as broadcasting, the arts, and academic research, with an emphasis on the impact of markets on the conduct of cultural production, and the need for political decisions about non-market provision to be based on ethical values.

 Click to view / download PDF files